uvhs-comp/cpu-battle-tank/README.md

 It's designed for students studying GCSE Computer Science at Manor CE Academy, York.

 To test out the latest stable version, click here: http://pddring.github.io/cpu-battle-tank/

+## Intended use
+This fork of the project is intended for use with key stage 3 students as part of an ongoing CAS project with Lancaster University.

+To view this fork of cpu-battle-tank, click here: http://uvhs-comp.github.io/cpu-battle-tank/